Michigan governor vetoes stricter voter ID, election bills

-The initiative would require prospective absentee voters to provide a copy of their photo identification with the application or to include their driver’s license number, state ID number or the last four digits of their Social Security number.
-People currently seeking an absentee ballot must sign the application, and the signature is matched to the voter file.
+Like in-person voters, absentee voters would be given a provisional ballot if they did not provide their driver’s license number, state ID number or the final four digits of their Social Security number.
+They currently sign the application, and the signature is checked against what is on file.

 Follow David Eggert at https://twitter.com/DavidEggert00